Unleash/unleash/docs/sdks/dot_net.md

 b) Via a UnleashContextProvider

-This is a bit more advanced approach, where you configure a unleash-context provider.
-By doing this you do not have rebuild or pass the unleash-context object to every place you are calling unleash.IsEnabled.
+This is a bit more advanced approach, where you configure an unleash-context provider.
+By doing this, you do not have to rebuild or to pass the unleash-context object to every place you are calling `unleash.IsEnabled`.
 You can read more, and get [examples about this option on GitHub](https://github.com/Unleash/unleash-client-dotnet#unleashcontextprovider).